 Old-fashioned HR managers may use attendance as the metric for measuring success, but observant people and culture pros know team members can be at work without being fully present.
 As it turns out, efforts to clamp down on absenteeism may have led to a worse situation at work—rampant presenteeism.

-Presenteeism is not a matter of shirking one’s responsibilities or disengagement with work.
+Presenteeism is not a matter of shirking one's responsibilities or disengagement with work.
 “We’re talking about people hanging in there when they get sick and trying to figure out ways to carry on despite their symptoms,” explains Debra Lerner of Tufts University School of Medicine in a Harvard Business Review article.
 In cases of presenteeism, team members want to give their best efforts but cannot deliver because of health issues or personal problems.
 Pain, whether physical, mental, or emotional, has a great influence, disrupting concentration and increasing fatigue and ultimately resulting in lost productivity.

 Productivity loss as a result of presenteeism is three times greater than losses caused by absenteeism and costs US businesses almost 230 billion dollars each year.
 That’s a pretty expensive problem to have.